FlyingShohsho/DeepLearningProject/README.md

 - **Liad Mordechai** - [GitHub](https://github.com/liadMor123) | [LinkedIn](https://www.linkedin.com/in/liad-mordechai/)
 - ECE046211 - Spring 2024

 ## Acknowledgments

 This project is a part of the ECE 046211 Deep Learning course at the Technion.
-We would like to express our gratitude to Lior Friedman and Prof. Yossi Keshet for their guidance and support throughout this project and the course.
+We would like to express our gratitude to T.A's Lior Friedman Tal Daniel and Prof. Yossi Keshet and Daniel Soudri for their guidance and support throughout this project and the course.

 ## License